 Lingzi Lu Memorial Award

-Qualifications: To be eligible, applicants must be enrolled in a master's degree program in statistics or biostatistics at the time of application for the award, or must have completed a master's degree in statistics or biostatistics no more than two years prior to the time of application for the award.
+Award recipients are selected by a committee jointly appointed by the ASA and ICSA.
+To be eligible, applicants must be enrolled in a master’s degree program in statistics or biostatistics or have completed a master’s degree in statistics or biostatistics no more than two years prior to the time of application.

 Applications are due by October 15 each year for travel to the Conference on Statistical Practice the following February.
 The winner is announced by December 1.

 Submissions should include the application, two academic reference letters, a CV, and a personal essay.
 Application packets should be sent to email@example.com or mailed to the American Statistical Association, attention Awards Nominations, 732 N. Washington Street, Alexandria, VA 22314.

 Please contact the committee chair.